gasagu/papersum/README.md

 ### Prerequisites

 - Docker & Docker Compose
-- Python 3.13+ (for local development)
 - A running Paperless-ngx instance.
 - A custom field created in Paperless-ngx to store the hash.

 ### 1. Docker Compose (Recommended)

-This is the easiest and recommended way to run the service.
+This is the easiest way to run the service, as it doesn't require cloning the source code.

-1.  **Clone the repository:**
+1.  **Create a directory** for your configuration and a `logs` subdirectory.
     ```bash
-    git clone <repository-url> && cd papersum
+    mkdir papersum-service && cd papersum-service
+    mkdir logs
     ```

-2.  **Create a `docker-compose.yml` file** in the project root and add your configuration directly into the `environment` section.
+2.  **Create a `docker-compose.yml` file** inside the `papersum-service` directory with the following content.
+Replace the environment variables with your actual Paperless-ngx details.

     ```yaml
     version: "3.7"

     services:
       papersum:
-        build: .
+        image: gasagu/papersum:1.0 # You can also use 'latest' for the newest version
         container_name: papersum
         restart: unless-stopped
         ports:
           - "8000:8000"
         volumes:
-          # Mount logs to persist checksum log file
+          # Mount logs to persist the checksum log file on your host machine
           - ./logs:/app/logs
         environment:
           - PAPERLESS_API_URL=http://your-paperless-instance.com